ganeshrajadev/awesome-python/README.md

 ## Day 11: notify_user.py
 - A one-line script that notifies the user with the given title and message.
 Could be helpful to remind your daily tasks with the help of cron or schedule module from python

+## Day 12: resume_vlc.py
+- If you are annoyed by opening recently played videos again and again it's the script for you.
+You can schdule this script so whenever you open your system it will automatically resume that last player vlc video with the paused seconds.